rgs1/zk_shell/README.md

 (CONNECTED) /> watch stop /
 ```

-You can also search for paths or znodes which match a given text:
+Searching for paths or znodes which match a given text can be done via find:

 ```
 (CONNECTED) /> find / foo